 The Southwestern Ontario Development Fund was created to support business growth by encouraging investment and workforce expansion.
 Companies making large-scale investments into facilities and equipment are well-suited for SWODF funding and can offset a portion of these project expenses.

 To access SWODF funding, companies must develop a competitive application that includes details around the project’s purpose, budget, timelines, and expected outcomes.
-Applications can be submitted year-round; review typically takes 4 months, upon which time successful applicants can begin incurring project expenses.
+Applications can be submitted year-round.
+The next intake period is March 5, 2020 – April 20, 2020.

 Southwestern Ontario Development Fund: Capital Investment Funding